Omaha Car Accident Lawyer

 Automobiles are incredibly useful, especially here in Nebraska.
 However, the average car weighs two tons and can be dangerous if not operated properly and with caution.
 While at times we may be tempted to drive a little above the speed limit to reach our destination, the risks tend to greatly outweigh the benefits.
 You could get pulled over, damage your car, or get in a life-changing vehicle collision.

 Our team at Bottlinger Law L.L.C. handles car, motorcycle, truck, and hit-and-run accident cases on a contingency fee basis, which means you won’t pay us anything unless we obtain a recovery for you.
-If you or a loved one has been hurt in an accident, call us at (402) 505-8234 to schedule a free consultation with an Omaha car accident attorney.
+If you or a loved one has been hurt in a crash, call us at (402) 505-8234 to schedule a free consultation with an Omaha car accident attorney.